maxmilton/ekscss/README.md

 # ekscss a.k.a XCSS

+> Before we hit version `1.0` there may be backwards incompatible changes.
+You have been warned!

-Simple, fast, and powerful CSS preprocessor.
+A simple, fast, and powerful CSS preprocessor.

 ## 'JS in CSS' style preprocessor